VoIP Call Quality: 7 Best Ways for Improving Performance

 VoIP software needs frequent monitoring.
 And mainly after software upgrades, also occasional reconfiguration.
 If your VoIP system experiences issues, search your system for any vulnerabilities that might have occurred in operating systems or applications.
 Check your level of protocols as well.

-Regular audit of your system also prevents security threats.
+Regular audit checks of your system also prevents security threats.
 It’s extremely useful, since some malware can shut down all your VoIP calling processes.
 But to make your life easier, you may want to choose a truly secure VoIP system to begin with.

 With CloudTalk, your data and services are always safe.
 All of them are stored in a modern data center that is monitored 24/7.
 Our software is in compliance with ISO 27001:2013 security certification.